Hello Parents and Carers,

 I’m Donna an Early Years Practitioner and part of my role is facilitating some of the parent and children groups at Lewisham Children & Family Centres.

-I hope you are enjoying reading our posts and finding the information helpful.
+I hope you enjoy reading our posts and finding the information helpful.
 I’d like to talk a little bit about why as parents we need to look after ourselves.
 Parenting is the easiest thing in the world to have an opinion on, and let’s face it most people do, whether it’s opinions from friends, neighbours, or relatives.
 Being a parent is one of the hardest things in the world and as parents we don’t always think about our own needs and well-being, but in order for us to look after others we need to look after ourselves and here’s why.

 Why do I need to take are of myself?